Application for Fall 2021 Brock Scholars Freshman Class

 After a careful review of all application materials, we will invite the most qualified applicants to attend one of three on-campus Candidate Conferences – a great opportunity to learn about the Program, the Honors College, and UTC.
 Applicants will participate in interviews and a special seminar, meet honors faculty, and socialize with current students.
 Most applicants find these sessions informative, stimulating and fun.

-After all candidate conferences are completed, the selection committee will notify all applicants by letter of their final admission status, usually during the first week of March.
+After all candidate conferences are completed, the selection committee will notify all applicants by letter of their final admission status, usually by mid March.